-Above to the right, WGAY in its Wheaton, Maryland post-war building (1947 I think, here pictured in the early 50's with the WGAY-mobile) that was largely untouched until the move to Silver Spring, which began in 1965...
+Pictured at the top of the page, WGAY in its Wheaton, Maryland post-war building (1947 I think, here pictured in the early 50's with the WGAY-mobile) that was largely untouched until the move to Silver Spring, which began in 1965...
 11306 Kemp Mill Road, Wheaton, Maryland, phone WHitehall6-1050!
 In 1960 the WGAY calls in the picture became WQMR (WGAY was put back on the building on another angle, see the brochure picture in the "sights" link).
 This site is all about a radio station from long ago that existed in an entirely different environment.
 Radio used to be an exciting medium.
 Radio now is talk shows and shock jocks.
 I prefer to live in the past, so join me during your visit here!

-But where exactly was WQMR/WGAY on Kemp Mill Road... so much time has passed... but detective Bob Bell did this splendid research!
+Where exactly was WQMR/WGAY on Kemp Mill Road... so much time has passed... detective Bob Bell did this splendid research!